-Pretty much every digital camera available today (give or take the dodgy cheap Chinese ones found on eBay) records EXIF data within each image you take.
-This data is then useful for improving your photography plus can be quite interesting especially if you’re a bit of a geek.
+Pretty much every digital camera available today records EXIF data within each image you take.
+This data is useful for improving your photography, plus it can be quite interesting especially if you’re a bit of a geek.

 So if you’re interested in learning from your mistakes, discovering a bit more about your photos and love technical details then it’s probably about time you learned to read your EXIF data.

 EXIF stands for Exchangeable Image File, and the data provided can be stored to JPEG, RAW and TIFF image file formats.
 If you’re a digital SLR owner and you use the RAW image format, you’ll probably notice your manufacturer has their own file extension (for Nikon it’s .NEF, Canon have .CRW etc…) – these files all store EXIF data along with the exposure.

 The data itself can reveal some pretty interesting stuff about your photos.
 As well as the exact time and date you pressed the shutter (provided your camera time and date was correct, of course), a lot of technical information regarding the photograph is captured as well.

 This includes focal length, shutter speed, white balance settings, whether the flash fired and in-depth information about your camera and the exposure.

 Newer mobile phones and cameras with geotagging ability (using GPS to record the exact location of the image) now store this information within a file’s EXIF data.
 Web services such as Flickr can then create a map of photographs tagged in this manner.

 How To Find It

 In Windows you can use Explorer itself to reveal the data to you.
 Simply find your image, right click and choose Properties then the Summary tab.
 You might also be interested in either using your existing image editor (Adobe’s Photoshop and The GIMP both have support for EXIF data).